vorsocom/mugen/docs/apps.md

 # Fetch the latest changes from the upstream repository.
 ~$ git fetch upstream main:upstream/main --no-tags

-# Merge the upstream main branch into your develop branch
+# Merge the upstream main branch into your develop branch.
-# combining all changes into a single commit.
-~$ git merge --squash upstream/main
+~$ git merge upstream/main

-# Commit the merged changes to your local repository.
-~$ git commit -m "Merge upstream changes into develop"

 # Push the updated develop branch to your GitHub repository.
 ~$ git push origin develop